We believe in making beautiful things that nourish the land and its wild inhabitants.

 Our Flock

-Local vendors that carry our goods:
+Local vendors who carry our goods:

 The Old Brick Store, Charlotte, VT